 Interestingly, while Specialized’s Turbo Levo FSR 6Fattie bikes are certainly complex, I found myself just riding instead of worrying too much about suspension settings, gearing and the dropper post.
 On undulating terrain, you can leave the post just a tad low and the platform wide open and ride.
 This was much appreciated and leads me to believe that beginners will enjoy off road riding more by not having to constantly adapt their machine for the terrain ahead.

 E-bike tips and tricks

 Prior to riding, Specialized gave us some useful tips and tricks on riding the Turbo Levo.
-The first was to keep pedalling.
+The first was to keep pedaling.
 The shorter crank arms mean that you’ll clear more than you think you might and that keeps the electric assist smooth.
-For quick stop/start situations, it’s better to brake while pedalling than it is to coast.
+For quick stop/start situations, it’s better to brake while pedaling than it is to coast.
 This keeps the system working and ready for the next obstacle or hill.

 While they aren’t for everyone — or for every trail, please ride responsibly and only where e-mountain bikes are allowed — Specialized’s Turbo Levo FSR Comp is an impressive machine.
 It allows experienced mountain bikers to attempt new obstacles and cover more ground.
 Beginners can focus on skills instead of worrying about their fitness, something akin to the scores of people who visit lift-serve venues all over the world — the Levo just integrates that lift into the bike.

 In terms of achieving the goals that Specialized set out for itself, this bike performs admirably.
-While certainly not cheap, it offers something entyrely new, something that could appeal to many prospective mountain bikers as well as many current enthusiasts.
+While certainly not cheap, it offers something entirely new, something that could appeal to many prospective mountain bikers as well as many current enthusiasts.